Yandex Cloud

 The set of parameters depends on the platform you select.

-13. (Optional) Under GPU settings, specify if the Managed Service for Kubernetes node group should have no pre-installed NVIDIA® drivers and CUDA® libraries for GPU acceleration.
+13. Optionally, under GPU settings, specify whether the Managed Service for Kubernetes node group should have no pre-installed NVIDIA® drivers and CUDA® libraries for GPU acceleration.

-14. (Optional) Under Placement, enter a name for the Managed Service for Kubernetes node placement group.
-This setting cannot be changed after the Managed Service for Kubernetes node group is created.
+14. Optionally, under Placement, enter a name for the Managed Service for Kubernetes node placement group.
+You will not be able to edit this setting after creating the Managed Service for Kubernetes node group.

 15. Under Storage: